 - Gasthof Post Hinterriß: Great inn with nice and also quiet rooms as well as good food incl. super breakfast; we would definitely visit again.

 - Karwendelhaus: Very rustic, ancient and still not (yet?) modernised rooms, which nevertheless or because of that radiate a great charm.
-Food (as always here) top for AV huts; no telephone and internet connection or only (sometimes) at a marked point approx. 30m from the house entrance; very friendly hut people, who actually always have to work with an unbelievable rush of visitors, especially at the weekends in summer season but maybe generally too.
+Food (as always here) is top in the ranking of alpine club huts; no telephone and internet connection or only (sometimes) at a marked point approx. 30m from the house entrance; very friendly hut people, who actually always have to work with an unbelievable rush of visitors, especially over the weekends in summer season but maybe generally too.
 There were actually no Corona distances here between guests, i.e. all the seats in the guest room were filled to capacity: Accommodation without alternative before crossing the Birkkarspitze.

 - Hallerangerhaus: Greatly renovated a few years ago with a super sun terrace and a really remarkably friendly family of hut keepers.
-Very cosy and the modernised rooms are equipped with everything, including a very nice, modern shower on each floor, power sockets and internet connection.
+Very cosy and the modernised rooms are equipped with everything, including a very nice and modern shower on each floor, power sockets and internet connection.

 - Gasthof Schatz / Hall i.T.: Comparatively inexpensive inn in Hall or in the Inn Valley with a quiet room (in our case), as long as it does not face the street.
 Quite suitable for a short stay, even though it is about 1.5km west of the centre of Hall.
-But with the free local transport ticket which you’ll get for the duration of your stay, this distance is no problem and the transfer by bus to the cable car in Tulfes is also done quickly and without further costs with this option.
+But with the free ticket for local transport, which you’ll get at arrival for the duration of your stay, this distance is no problem and the transfer by bus to the cable car in Tulfes is also done quickly and without further costs with this option.
+Our recommendable choice for the evening in Hall was the „Augustiner Keller“ at the Hotel „Goldener Engl“ – great!

 - Lizumer Hütte: Great and modern hut with super sanitary facilities, nice rooms and very cosy guest room/restaurants.
 The „Kaiserschmarrn“ here was of reference quality! => Worth repeating at any time!

-- Tuxerjochhaus: Rather simple and somewhat very commercially run but ok.
-Because the Spannaglhaus before the Friesenbergscharte is no longer available, there is no alternative, unless you go straight to the „Friesenberghaus“ on the other side of the Scharte.
+- Tuxerjochhaus: Rather simple and somewhat very commercially-run but ok.
+Because the Spannaglhaus before the Friesenbergscharte is no longer available, there is no alternative, unless you go straight to the „Friesenberghaus“ on the other side of the Friesenbergscharte.

 - Bartlhof in Stein: Quite simple rooms, which in the form presented to us have not been changed since 1985.
 The (free) shower, however, even provides hot water, in contrast to the neighbouring „Gasthof Stein„, which is the only option for eating (apart from breakfast).
 According to the unanimous statements of fellow travellers, this was not the case at the „Gasthof Stein„.
 Gasthof Stein, on the other hand, had a really worth seeing rustic (small) guest room and otherwise offers a very good evening meal.